Imagine living in a neighborhood where...

 Brief History of Cohousing

 Cohousing was started in Denmark in the 1960s, and later studied by two American architects, Kathryn McCamant and Charles Durrett.
-They wrote and published book that introduced this innovative housing style to the U.S. in 1989, and have helped dozens of communities come to fruition since then.
+They wrote and published a book that introduced this innovative housing style to the U.S. in 1989, and have helped dozens of communities come to fruition since then.
 There are now over 165 cohousing communities in the U.S., and many more internationally!

 If you're curious about learning more, we'd recommend getting Katie and Chuck's most recent book Creating Cohousing: Building Sustainable Communities, as well as checking out the Cohousing Association of the U.S.